Marine Corps ANGLICO History

 ANGLICO Marines and Sailors were deployed as part of a Georgian Liaison Team when they were attacked with a suicide vehicle-borne IED in 2019.
 The attack killed three Marines from 25th Marine Regiment.

 One of the most significant engagements involving ANGLICO in Afghanistan was the Battle of Marjah in 2010.
 ANGLICO teams were attached to Marine infantry units and provided critical fire support, including artillery and close air support, as well as coordinating support from unmanned aerial vehicles (UAVs).
+The summer of 2013 marked a particularly challenging time, with two major attacks on Forward Operating Base Shir Ghazi and Patrol Base Orbi.

 The first devastating attack targeted Forward Operating Base Shir Ghazi.
 The assault involved a car bomb, causing significant damage to the base's infrastructure and limiting its operational capability.
 Adding to the chaos, enemy forces launched an immediate follow-up attack.
 Despite this, the skilled and disciplined Marines and Sailors at Shir Ghazi successfully repelled the assault.